WEEK 4: PARTY IN THE ELECTORATE

 groups, such as whites and people older in age.
 Those demographic differences

-persisted in 2020.
+persisted in 2020 and 2024.
 Another problem for Democrats is that most states have some

 restrictions on felons voting, even after they have served their sentences.